Open-Source-Satellite/Mercury-GS/README.md

 You can do that by running: `pyuic5 platform-comms-app.ui -o platform_comms_app.py` Or by running the build script from the "scripts" directory.
 The built code of the current version of Mercury GS is included in the repo, so you will only need to rebuild the GUI if you make changes to it
-To run the files built by the last step, run "main.py" either via command line or through a Python compatible IDE
+To run the files built by the last step, run "main.py" either via command line or through a Python compatible IDE.

 ## Licenses
 Mercury GS includes other open source software, for licensing details, see [here](/licenses).